WikiTeq/newman-reporter-slackmsg/README-Selfiie.md

 This is a fork of the original [newman-reporter-slackmsg](https://github.com/jackcoded/newman-reporter-slackmsg) customized for Selfiie's specific needs.

+## Role in Selfiie API Monitoring

+This reporter is a crucial component of the `selfiie-api-monitor` project, which provides automated testing for Selfiie's FHIR API endpoints.
+For full details, see the `selfiie-api-monitor` documentation.

+### How it Works
+-   The API monitor is deployed as a Docker container.
+-   A Dockerized **Newman** instance executes a comprehensive Postman collection that tests critical API functionality, such as patient record processing, file uploads, and JSON schema validation.
+-   Tests are scheduled to run automatically every hour, managed by **Ofelia**, a Docker-based cron job scheduler.
+-   This **`newman-reporter-slackmsg`** reporter is used to send real-time notifications to Slack upon test completion.
+-   The `--reporter-slackmsg-failuresOnly` option is utilized to ensure that the team is only alerted when tests fail, reducing notification fatigue.

 ## What's Different in This Fork

 This fork includes several enhancements and customizations: